unhm-programming-team/constitution/Draft-with-Voting-Records.md

 ## Section 4 - Removing Officers

 1. Any officer neglecting their duties may be removed by a 2/3 vote of the board.
-They may appeal to the general membership at the next general member meeting, and a 2/3 vote from the membership will reinstate them.
+They may appeal to general membership at the next member meeting, and a 2/3 vote from the membership will reinstate them.

 1. Membership may vote to remove an officer by a 2/3 vote.